 - A lightbox/popup for visitors to see your posts in all their glory

-Get Spotlight through the link below to lock in a 20% discount on Spotlight PRO and PRO lifetime licenses with the promo code: WPMAYOR20.
+Get Spotlight through the link below to lock in a 20% discount on Spotlight PRO licenses with the promo code: WPMAYOR20.

 Fresh content is vital to every blog, but coming up with post topics and writing articles is time-consuming.
 Especially if you’re balancing other responsibilities with managing your site, this can prove challenging.
 To help compensate, some incorporate content curation into their strategy.